alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-Let's have a closer look at this line, as it will appear as an idiom throughout EZClientAuth
+Let's have a closer the last line, as it will appear as an idiom throughout EZClientAuth:

 <div class="impl">